Availebla/DevApps/README.md

 # DevApps

-This app was created to send a notification to a telegram channel, DevApps, when changes are committed to this repository: [Availebla/DevApps](https://github.com/Availebla/DevApps).
+DevApps is a simple app created to send a notification to a telegram channel, DevApps, when changes are committed to this repository: [Availebla/DevApps](https://github.com/Availebla/DevApps).

 ## Getting Started